kirha-ai/kirha-mcp-gateway/README.md

 <h3 align="center">The AI bridge to reality</h3>

+The golden light of private data will never shine on your AI queries if you can't find what you need and pay for it instantly.
-**Kirha MCP Gateway** is an MCP (Model Context Protocol) server that provides access to **Kirha's Tool Planning** system.
+**Kirha MCP Gateway** is an MCP (Model Context Protocol) that handles exactly that for you: routing and micropayment.

+## Beta Scope

+Kirha launched on the Crypto vertical with providers like Dune, Defillama, [Zerion](https://zerion.io/blog/how-kirha-leverages-zerion-api-to-revolutionize-crypto-data-access/), Xverse, Coingecko, Cielo...
+Access live market intelligence & wallets' transactions and relations, whales' movements, sentiment analysis, and much more from the comfort of your favourite [AI Client](https://github.com/kirha-ai/mcp-installer?tab=readme-ov-file#supported-clients)
+Kirha is under free Beta.
+Request an access code [here](https://app.kirha.ai/auth/claim-invite-code)

 ## Why Kirha MCP Gateway?

 Kirha MCP Gateway is designed to simplify access to high-value, aggregated data sources through a single, unified interface.
-Here are the key advantages:

-- **Unified Access Point**: Access multiple premium data sources through a single MCP endpoint.
-No need to integrate or authenticate separately with multiple APIs.
+- **One Auth to rule them all**: Access multiple premium data sources through a single MCP endpoint.
+You don't need to integrate or authenticate separately with multiple APIs.

 - **Multi-API Composition**: In a single request, the gateway can compose and aggregate data from several APIs simultaneously.
 This reduces complexity and response time for complex queries.